Arkaaito/mentor_encyclopedia/README.md

 # Forum Mentors Encyclopedia {#forum-mentors-encyclopedia}

-This file serves as your book&#039;s preface, a great place to describe your book&#039;s content and ideas.
+Welcome to the Forum Mentors Encyclopedia!
+Use this text as a reference to ramp up or refresh your knowledge of how to assist students and reinforce your own learning.

+Questions?
+Ask @annie on Slack!